-- Overview.
+- 1. Overview.
 Verizon offers the following performance Service Level Agreement ("SLA") to customers subscribing to Verizon's IP Contact Center Service.
 The SLA provides performance metrics for Verizon's IP Contact Center network, i.e., the backbone infrastructure of IP Contact Center services (for the purposes of this SLA, the "IPCC Network"), and covers Network Availability, Time To Repair ("TTR"), Network Jitter, and Network MOS. - 2.
 Demarcation.
 The IPCC Network Routing Architecture (see Attachment 1) identifies the IPCC Network components covered by this SLA.
 The demarcation points of this SLA are defined as the Verizon VoIP Network Gateways (Inbound) and the Verizon Gateways (Outbound) for TDM-terminated calls, and the Verizon VoIP Network Gateways (Inbound) and Session Border Controllers (Outbound) for TDM-to-IP-terminated calls.
 Associated originating and terminating Network infrastructure, such as Network switching and access facilities, are not covered by this SLA. - 3.
-Pre-conditions.
-This SLA is subject to: - (i) Customer's IPCC CPE compliance with Verizon's IPCC Network Interoperability Specifications, as provided in writing by Verizon to Customer from time to time. - (ii) To the extent Customer's IPCC Services include IP-IVR, Customer's written certification that it has tested its IP-IVR applications and they are suitable for production traffic.
+IP-IVR Applications.
+To the extent Customer's IPCC Services include IP-IVR, the application of this SLA to IP-IVR is subject to Customer's written certification that it has tested its IP-IVR applications and they are suitable for production traffic.